Sherry Davis, M.A.

 She enjoys operating in the field as a scholar-practitioner where her work has a direct impact on the relationship between music history and heritage and the broader public as an emerging approach to preservation in practice.
 Establishing new research, events, exhibits, films and publications, Sherry is a pioneer charting her own course.

-At work: Sherry conducts research at the Rock and Roll Hall of Fame Library and Archives in Cleveland, Ohio.
+Photo: At work, Sherry conducts research at the Rock and Roll Hall of Fame Library and Archives in Cleveland, Ohio.

 The Many Hats She Wears

 Five A's Approach